-Insurance companies and adjusters know how to get evidence into a court room, most non-attorneys don’t.
-For example, you can’t just hand your medical bills to the judge in a court case.
+Insurance companies and adjusters know how to get evidence into a court room; most non-attorneys don't.
+For example, you can't just hand your medical bills to the judge in a court case.
 They have to be verified and meet the evidentiary standards of the court.
-When you send an adjuster a copy of your medical bills that doesn’t meet the standards of evidence, they know that if they were to take you to court, you don’t know how to get evidence admitted.
-That is just one of the many awful tricks of their trade.
+When you send an adjuster a copy of your medical bills that doesn't meet the standards of evidence, they know that if they were to take you to court, you don't know how to get evidence admitted, and will deal with you accordingly.

-The best way to stand up to them and the insurance company in general is to know what they’re trying to accomplish, making your pay out as small as possible.
+The first step in standing up to them and the insurance company in general is to know what they're trying to accomplish: making your payout as small as possible.

-The first thing to understand about your claim is that the insurance company wants to pay you as little as legally possibly.
-They’re not your friend; They’re looking out for themselves.
-Generally, the faster a person understands that, the better their chances of successfully pursuing a claim.Mindi's father lost his life when an 18-wheeler driver left the roadway and struck a parked car.
-Learn more about how our firm helped her pursue justice.Read more about this case >
+The first thing to understand about your claim is that the insurance company wants to pay you as little as legally possible.
+They're not your friend; they're looking out for themselves.
+The sooner you understand this fact, the better your claim's chances of success.

-In order to prove your claim, you have to provide evidence of not only the validity of your injury, but also evidence that shows the trucking company should be held liable for causing the accident in which you were hurt.
-The only adequate way of acquiring that evidence – and making sure that evidence is admissible in court – is by hiring a truck accident lawyer who can launch an investigation into your accident.
+In order to prove your claim, you have to provide adequately verified evidence, not only of your injuries, but also that the trucking company should be held liable for causing the wreck in which you were hurt.
+The only adequate way of acquiring that evidence - and making sure it's admissible in court - is by hiring a truck accident lawyer who can launch a thorough independent investigation into the collision.

-Without a skilled, thorough truck accident lawyer, the trucking company or its insurance provider will dig in their heels and refuse to pay you anything approaching what you deserve.
+Without a skilled, thorough semi-truck accident lawyer, the trucking company or its insurance provider will most likely dig in their heels and refuse to pay you anything approaching what you deserve.
 If you cannot provide the evidence you need to convince them otherwise, you could find yourself facing the very real risk of getting nothing for the suffering you have been forced to endure.

 Dealing with commercial insurance companies is not a game.
 Your life has already been turned upside down by a commercial truck accident.
 Without proper legal representation and a solid knowledge of how the law works, there is a chance you will not get everything that you are owed under the law.
-We recommend only communicating with insurance companies through competent legal representation, this includes items like getting truck driver’s insurance information.
+We recommend only communicating with insurance companies through competent legal representation.
+This includes matters like getting a truck driver's insurance information.
 As soon as the accident occurs, insurance companies begin looking for ways not to pay you.
-It is imperative to have someone looking out for your interests in a commercial insurance claim, because insurance companies definitely have people looking out for theirs.
+It is imperative to have someone looking out for your interests in a commercial insurance claim, because insurance companies will have plenty of people looking out for theirs.

-In short, you can tell from the above that insurance companies are supposed to pay you, but they won’t unless you force them to.
-Questions like, “What insurance money does the trucking company have?” or “Can my family get an insurance payout after a truck accident?” can be answered by calling our toll-free number (855) 326-0000 now.
+In short, you can tell from the above that, even if insurance companies are supposed to pay you, they won't unless you force them to.
+Questions like, "What insurance money does the trucking company have?" or "Can my family get an insurance payout after a truck accident?" can be answered by calling our toll-free number (855) 326-0000 now.